 Changes are difficult when they are radical and we try to put them into to place in one day.
 They don’t last, generally because they are too different from our routines, and we forget them easily.

 What helped me was learning a new routine, something small that when repeated enough became a habit that I could do on autopilot.

-Research has shown how if we repeat a thought pattern or an action over time, it forms a new pathway in our neurons.
+Research has shown how if we repeat a thought pattern or an action over time, it forms a new neuronal pathway in our brain.
 This allows us to improve our lives and our reactions to triggers.

 Even so, doing something differently or new does require some hurdle jumping to be successful.
 That’s why it’s important to choose small changes, but keep hacking away at them.